 When they spend hours sitting down at school and more hours playing video games at home, inactive children can gain weight, they can feel more frustrated, nervous and stressed.
-Investing in active toys that encourage them to move, such as a small trampoline, the hula hoop or a jump rope, will help your kids unwind and move in a fun way.
+Investing in active toys that encourage them to move, such as a small trampoline, a hula hoop or a jump rope, will help your kids unwind and move in a fun way.

 #6.
-Limit Gadget Time
+Limit Gadget and Screen Time

-It can prove impossible to forbid them from using gadgets but you can set time limits, so that they don’t spend hours glued to a screen.
+It can prove impossible to forbid them from using gadgets, but you can set time limits so that they don’t spend hours glued to a screen.
 Despite how entertaining and educational apps and games can be for children, too much screen time can lead to anxiety, problems with sleep and weight problems.